Dynatrace/obslab-log-problem-detection/docs/review-problem.md

 ![problem details](images/problem-details.png)

-Opening the problem record, you will see that it has effected one entity: the `my-otel-demo-cartservice`.
+Opening the problem record, you will see that it has effected one entity: the `cart` service.

 Navigate to the `Logs` panel.
 Click `Run query` next to `Show x errors` (your number of errors may differ from the screenshot)